menchelab/vrprot/README.md

 The Easy pipeline will not delete the temporal files generated during the process.
 ### Run modul_test.py
 #### Author: Till Pascal Oblau<br>
+#### Requirments

+ - pandas - only to read out excel sheet for testing

+ - openpyxl - only to read out excel sheet for testing

 This will fetch some pdbs from the AlphaFold DB, color code the secondary structure and output .ply file containing the 3D model with vertex colors.
 Warning: It will process all .glb files contained in the glbs directory!